 - Attend the Commissioning Mass in person or virtually.

 - Be in communication with the H.O.P.E.
 Director regarding problems or issues that arise and require special attention.

 - Evaluate the program and process with the H.O.P.E.
 Director both before and after the immersion.

-- Participate actively, as much as possible, in all of the on-site activities and work projects.
+- Participate actively, as much as possible, in all of the virtual activities and work projects.

 - Provide leadership and support in the event of an emergency (Employee leaders have the “final say” when issues of safety arise).